10 Outdoor Staging Tips for Selling Your Home

 First things first: it doesn’t take much time or money to add some sizzle to your entrance, whether you’re selling a handsome colonial with a grand wrap-around porch or a modest townhome with a sliver of concrete stoop.

-Start with a deep cleaning to banish dirt, moss and cobwebs.
+Start with a deep cleaning to banish dirt, moss, and cobwebs.
 Then focus on these key areas:

 Front door

-You pass through it every day and probably don’t give it a second look.
-But buyers will.
-If your door’s paint is peeling or faded, give it a fresh coat.
-Tried-and-true neutrals like black and white are a safe bet for any type of home.
+Tried-and-true neutrals like black and white are safe bets for any type of home.
 Or make a statement with a bold red or cheerful yellow.
-Loose or rusty hardware are also a buzzkill.
+Loose or rusty hardware is also a buzzkill.
 Clean, tighten, and replace yours as needed.

-Toll advises flanking your revitalized door with a couple of plants in pots or hanging baskets — she likes ferns — then laying down a pretty new mat: “A fresh mat says ‘welcome home; —just be sure to keep it generic.”
+Toll advises flanking your revitalized door with a couple of plants in pots or hanging baskets (she likes ferns), then laying down a pretty new mat, “A fresh mat says ‘welcome home.’
+Just be sure to keep it generic.”

 Lighting